Quick Answer

 The PWD Asset Limit and RDSP Shelter

 BC PWD has asset limits ($100,000 for single adults, higher for families).
 Cash assets exceeding the limit can suspend PWD benefits.
-A retroactive DTC lump sum could trigger this unless sheltered.
+A prior-year DTC refund or adjustment could affect this unless reviewed and sheltered properly.

 RDSP is the standard shelter: